Myths about RV insulation

 But Reflectix is radiant heat insulation, meaning it reflects heat.
 In order for the foil to work, the reflective side needs to be aimed at an empty space that it can bounce heat through.

-In dark or cold weather, you wouldn't want to reflect heat away from your RV, and rather than trying to hold in heat by reflecting it back into your RV, it would be more efficient to allow the sun to pass through the glass and warm your camper via the greenhouse effect, so the only value they provide as insulation comes from the bubble wrap backing, which adds an extra layer of conductive insulation…but there are far better options for insulating RV windows that won't block the sunlight from warming the interior of your RV.
+In dark or cold weather, you wouldn’t want to reflect heat away from your RV.
+It would be more efficient to allow the sun to pass through the glass and warm your camper via the greenhouse effect, so the only value they provide as insulation comes from the bubble wrap backing.
+This adds an extra layer of conductive insulation…but there are far better options for insulating RV windows that won’t block the sunlight from warming the interior of your RV.

 Myth 5: R-30 Insulation Is Actually a Thing